treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 result = [item.groupdict() for item in re.finditer(pattern, txt_obj)]
 ```

-Note that during handling from `.groupdic()`, the `<tag_name>` will become keys in the dictionary, while matched results (`item`) would be assigned as the values.
+Note that during handling from `.groupdic()`, `<tag_name>` will become keys in the dictionary, while the matched results (`item`) would be assigned as their corresponding values.
+It's that simple!

 ---
-### Tools and Documentations:
+### Let's start learning!

-An regex pattern testing tool with a table of commonly used patterns- you can mix and match the patterns to see how things work:
+Here are the tools and references for you to get started.
+First and foremost, I wound recommend this regex pattern testing tool with a table of commonly used patterns- you can mix and match the patterns to see how things work:

 <http://www.pyregex.com>

-If you want to understand more about each expression, this blogpost from Dataquest comes in handy:
+If you need more detailed explanations for the patterns, this blogpost from Dataquest comes in handy:

 <https://www.dataquest.io/blog/regex-cheatsheet/>